LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 ## Conclusion

-This thesis describes the development of a universal Python library that can be used to efficiently process data from magnetic field sensors from acquisition to analysis.
+This thesis describes the development of a (+mrp) Python library that can be used to efficiently process data from magnetic field sensors from acquisition to analysis.
 To ensure a practical application and allow users to acquire their own magnetic field data directly, a low-cost and easily reproducible hardware is also developed.
 The hardware is based on widely used consumer magnetic field sensors and low-cost microcontrollers, enabling an easily expandable and applicable solution for measuring magnets with repeatable accuracy.
 Special attention is paid to the expandability by the user.
 Interchangeable modules allow the user to develop their own analysis algorithms without having to design everything from scratch.
 The software framework was evaluated on the basis of the previously defined use cases.
 A user-defined sorting algorithm was implemented and integrated into the framework.
 The result is a list of the magnets that deviate least from the magnetic strength.

 The result was successfully verified by means of manual checks for various other series of measurements.
 In this way, extensibility and customisability were also successfully demonstrated during the software evaluation.
 This underlines the power of the developed framework and shows that it is not only effective in processing magnetic field sensor data, but also provides a flexible platform for the implementation of user-specific analyses.
 Subsequently, the developed framework was used to automatically characterise various magnetic field sensors.
 For this purpose, the developed pipeline feature of the software was used to determine various sensor characteristics, including background noise, temperature coefficients and linearity.

 The evaluation of the measurement data showed that the selected sensors only partially fulfil the defined requirements.

+The *TLV493D* and *MMC5603NJ* sensors are both suitable for characterising permanent magnets and enable linearity compensation with a defined measurement setup.
+Although the *MMC5603NJ* has a limited measuring range, it can still be used for relative comparisons of permanent magnets without additional devices and without software calibration.
+It also has a minimal long-term background noise.
+Absolute comparability can be achieved by prior software calibration and using reference measurements, making it an ideal sensor for the task of characterising permanent magnets in field tests.

+The *MMC5603NJ* is not recommended for measuring the homogeneity of a *50$\mu$T* *B0* field on a Halbach ring basis with an accuracy of better than *1000 (+ppm)* due to its limited measuring range.
+The *TLV493D* sensor, on the other hand, has too much noise.
+It has been shown that this can be compensated for by software calibration and long-term averaging of measured values.
+Despite constant ambient conditions, temperature compensation is necessary for this sensor.
+Due to the large measuring range and the constant linearity, no software compensation is necessary.
+These results show that the analysed sensors are generally suitable for the application scenarios using the developed (+mrp) library with some limitations.

 Based on these results, it is proposed to characterise further digital and analogue sensors, in particular analogue magnetic field sensors with separate bias voltage.
 Alternative methods for sensor adaptation are described in order to be able to use these widely used consumer magnetic field sensors for the characterisation of neodymium magnet-based permanent magnets.